-Prawn toast is a Cantonese tea-time favourite.
-A crispy snack that appears often at most Chinese families’ mealtimes.
-This Chinese dish is easy to cook and fun to eat.
+Sesame prawn toast is a Cantonese tea-time favourite.
+It's a crispy snack that appears often at most Chinese families’ mealtimes.
+This Chinese dish is both easy to cook and fun to eat!

 In this article, we’ll find out more about the dish and use a traditional recipe to cook it.
-While this dish usually has sesame seeds, we’ll find out how to cook it without sesame seeds as well as using cooked prawns.
+While this dish usually has sesame seeds, we’ll also show you how to cook it without sesame seeds as well as using cooked prawns.

 Prawn toast is considered a unique Hong Kong origin dish.
 It traces its origins to the Cantonese people, who were fond of using prawn paste in their cooking.

 The name itself suggests it is a fusion dish, combining prawn paste and toast.
 The paste is commonly used in Hong Kong cuisine, and bread is, of course, introduced by the West.

 The first known appearance of this tasty dish is in Guangdong, China over 100 years ago.
 As the Chinese migrated to other Asian countries, prawn toast also travelled with them.
 The Japanese know the dish as ‘hatoshi’ (ハトシ) and they serve it in Chinese restaurants.
 The Thais serve a version of it known as ‘krupuk’ which has a close resemblance to Chinese prawn crackers.